eyeviz/dose_rate_variation/README.md

 Ryu Yoshida, Hiroshi Kurikami, Fumiya Nagao,
 Shigeo Takahashi, and Yukihisa Sanada.

+Note that this work is currently under review.

-This repository contains two directories as follows:
+This repository contains five directories as follows:

 - mapview/